lucasgrinspan/rts-api/README.md

 #### `getSegments(agencyID: string)`

 Returns a `Map`, where the key is the segment's unique ID and the value is the segment object (promise).
-Segments are used to draw the routes on a map
+Segments are used to draw the routes on a map.

 Segment object:
 | Field Name | Type | Description |
 |-|-|-|